Application Process and Approvals - SOP 1.9.a

 G1_Simplified IMPD E-S product name

-See Reg 536/2014, Annex 1, Table I. If the SmPC is needed, and has already been uploaded under line 12, please refer to that document.
+See Regulation for clinical trials 536/2014, Annex 1, Table I. If the SmPC is needed, and has already been uploaded under line 12, please refer to that document.

 21